savonet/liquidsoap/doc/content/language.md

   (x) -> f1(x) ; f2(x)` will be read as `(fun (x) -> f1(x)) ; f2(x)` not as `fun
   (x) -> begin f1(x) ; f2(x) end`,
 - _code blocks_: `{ expr }` is a shortcut for `fun () -> expr`,
-- _loops_: the syntax for "for" and "while" loops is `for i in first .. last do expr end` or `while cond do expr end`.
+- _loops_: the syntax for "for" and "while" loops is `for i = first to last do expr end` or `while cond do expr end`.

 ### Assignments